 Please note that the use of the parking lot is a privilege.
 Failure to abide by safe driving guidelines and student rules and regulations set forth in the discipline code could result in the loss of the parking privilege for the duration of the student's enrollment at Gloucester City High School.

-Depending on space availability, the opportunity for on-site parking may be extended to eleventh grade students beginning at the start of the third marking period (semester 2).
+The opportunity for on-site parking may be extended to eleventh grade students beginning at the start of the third marking period (semester 2).
+However, this is dependent upon space availability and is not a guarantee.

 BICYCLE SAFETY